Graduate

 APPLICATION DEADLINE: rolling; February 1 for funding

 The Center for the Study of Southern Culture welcomes student applications with the following materials.
-Additional details are found on the department website.
+Please visit the Center's website for more details.

 1. Complete the Graduate School's Online Application.

-2. Pay the application fee ($50).
+2. Pay the application fee ($60).
 We have scholarships for the application fee.
-Contact Graduate Coordinator Catarina Passidomo with questions.
+Contact the Graduate Coordinator with questions.

 3. Submit official transcripts.